-Phase 1 starts with a unique large outdoor SPACE WASTE LAB PERFORMANCE of LEDs and real-time tracking information to visualise space waste above your head on an altitude of 200 to 20.000 kilometers.
-There is currently 8.1 million kilo of space waste.
+SPACE WASTE LAB PERFORMANCE is a unique large outdoor artwork of LEDs and real-time tracking information to visualise space waste above your head on an altitude of 200 to 20.000 kilometers.
+A real piece of space waste is part of the outside exhibition.
 Special designed software and camera technology developed in the last year enables the SPACE WASTE LAB PERFORMANCE to work, in compliance with strict safety and aviation regulations.
 To enhance the experience of the SPACE WASTE LAB PERFORMANCE the surrounding environment is darkened by shutting down streetlights and commercial signs.

 Daan Roosegaarde: "We need to look at space in a better way.
 What is space waste, how can we fix it, and what is its potential?
 Space waste is the smog of our universe."